-- Begin a petition in a SO or AC. - Any individual can begin a petition as the first step to using a Community Power. - For the petition to be accepted, the SO or AC, in accordance with its own mechanisms, must accept the petition.

-- If the SO or AC does not approve the petition within 15 days, the escalation process terminates - If the SO or AC does approve the petition within the 15-day period, it proceeds to the next step - The SO or AC that approved the petition contacts the other SOs or ACs to ask them to support the petition so a conference call can be organized that will allow the entire community to discuss the issue.
+- Begin a petition in a SO or AC. - Any individual can begin a petition as the first step to using a Community Power. - For the petition to be accepted, the SO or AC, in accordance with its own mechanisms, must accept the petition. - If the SO or AC does not approve the petition within 15 days, the escalation process terminates. - If the SO or AC does approve the petition within the 15-day period, it proceeds to the next step. - The SO or AC that approved the petition contacts the other SOs or ACs to ask them to support the petition so a conference call can be organized that will allow the entire community to discuss the issue.
 At least one additional SO and/or AC must support the petition (for a minimum of two) for a conference call to be organized. - If a minimum of two SOs or ACs support the petition within 15 days, a conference call is organized. - If the petition fails to gather the required level of support, the escalation process terminates.

-41 Step 2.
+Step 2.
 Conference Call (Seven Days to Organize and Hold from the Date the Decision is Made to Hold the Call)

-• The petitioning SOs and/or ACs circulate written justification for exercising the Community Power in preparation for the conference call.
-Any SO or AC may contribute preliminary thoughts or questions in writing before the call is held via a specific archived email list set up for this specific issue.

-- O ICANN hosts a conference call open to any interested participants and will provide support services.
-The ICANN Board Director that is the subject of the petition will be invited and is expected to attend and be prepared to address the issues raised. - If the community and the ICANN Board Director can resolve the issue on the conference call, the escalation terminates. - If the community and the ICANN Board Director cannot resolve the issue, the community must decide if it wishes to hold a Community Forum.
+- The petitioning SOs and/or ACs circulate written justification for exercising the Community Power in preparation for the conference call.
+Any SO or AC may contribute preliminary thoughts or questions in writing before the call is held via a specific archived email list set up for this specific issue. - O ICANN hosts a conference call open to any interested participants and will provide support services.
+The ICANN Board Director that is the subject of the petition will be invited and is expected to attend and be prepared to address the issues raised. - If the community and the ICANN Board Director can resolve the issue on the conference call, the escalation terminates. - If the community and the ICANN Board Director cannot resolve the issue, the community must decide if it wishes to hold a Community Forum. - 45 Step 3.

-42 Step 3.
 Decision to hold a Community Forum (Seven Days from the End of the Conference Call)

 - If the community and the ICANN Board Director cannot resolve the issue on the conference call, the SOs and/or ACs must decide if they want to hold a Community Forum.
-This would be a one- or two-day event, possibly face-to-face, during which the ICANN community would explore in detail the issue between the ICANN Board Director and the community and the potential avenues for resolution or action. - If two or more SOs or ACs support holding a Community Forum within the seven-day period, the Community Forum will be organized. - If the proposal to hold a Community Forum does not obtain the required support during the seven-day period, the escalation process terminates.
+This would be a one- or two-day event, possibly face-to-face, during which the ICANN community would explore in detail the issue between the ICANN Board Director and the community and the potential avenues for resolution or action. - If two or more SOs or ACs support holding a Community Forum within the seven-day period, the Community Forum will be organized. - If the proposal to hold a Community Forum does not obtain the required support during the seven-day period, the escalation process terminates. - 46 Step 4.
+Holding a Community Forum (15 Days to Organize and Hold the Event from the Date of the Decision to Hold It)

-Comment [Proofer3]:
+Comment [Proofer8]:

-Comment [Proofer4]: Remove apostrophe from AC's.
+Comment [Proofer9]: Remove apostrophe from AC's.
 Should be: Individual SO/ACs Decide